adish13/Moodify-Learning/README.md

 **Week 2 and Assignment 2**

 I started off with the introduction to Machine Learning Course , wherein I learnt about linear regression and classification through various hands-on code.
+(Yet to upload Assignment 2)

 **Week 3**